SigmaSkid/Tearware/README.md

 1. Resolver works, but if player joins, he doesn't get active AA modes from before his connection.

-1. Structure restore, does not networking de-activating objects.
+1. Structure restorer, does not network de-activating objects.